 – Generate statistics

-Management of requests for disclosure of personal data (lifting of anonymity)
+Management of requests for disclosure of personal data (lifting of anonymity), for certificates of ownership and for domain names history

 The administrative processing of requests for disclosure of personal data or lifting of anonymity allows Afnic to: